Neurons for Patch Intelligence

 Ivanti Neurons for Patch Intelligence gathers and aggregates data to help manage, prioritize and streamline patching in your environment.

-To help you to prioritize patches that resolve the largest problems first—for example, Security Critical and Security Important—you can filter and sort the patches by severity, and also use bulletin and patch threat scores, internal and externally reported issues, and a trending score related to social media posts to highlight the amount of activity around individual patches.
+The Patch Intelligence data helps to identify the biggest problems first—for example, Security Critical and Security Important—you can filter and sort the patches by severity, use bulletin and patch threat scores, internal and externally reported issues, and a trending score related to social media posts to highlight the amount of activity around individual patches.

 Not only is Neurons for Patch Intelligence a proactive tool used by IT Ops teams to plan the deployment of patches, it can also be used reactively.
 For example, technical support investigating an issue can check the reliability ratings and feedback for recently applied patches that may be pertinent to the issue they're investigating.

 To access Neurons for Patch Intelligence, click Software > Patch Intelligence in the left navigation pane.